 specialized in the fabric painting.
 Marian was strong impressed by Buddhist

-murals in Indian caves.
-She began to learn the Tibetan art under guidance of
+So in 1984, she began to learn the Tibetan art under guidance of

 the English teacher of thangka-painting in Mangsar Style.
 After two years,